benjamin658/wanna-rest/README.md

 ## How to use

 ### Create your own configuration file.
-Using the format is shown below
+Using the format shown below

 ```JSON
 {